dorvk/Constren/README.md

     imageView.constrain.top()                                   // default is equalToSuperview with 0 spacing
                        .lead(spacing: 16)                       // you can add spacing
                        .trail(label.leadingAnchor, spacing: 16)
-                       .height(100, relation: .greaterThan)     // you can add relation as lessThan or greaterThan. default is equalTo
+                       .height(100, relation: .greaterThan)     // you can add lessThan or greaterThan, defaul is equalTo

     titleLabel.constrain.fill()